hopnets/vertigo_simulations/README.md

 **Running large-scale simulations**

-The config files for large scale simulations can be used for evaluating Valinor, DIBS, ECMP, and DRILL while using TCP, DCTCP, and Swift as the transport protocol.
+The config files for large scale simulations can be used for evaluating Vertigo, DIBS, ECMP, and DRILL while using TCP, DCTCP, and Swift as the transport protocol.
 Every scenario with these configurations takes 2 to 3 weeks to complete.
-To run the large scale simulations, first make sure that you are in the right directory ("valinor_simulations/Omnet_Sims/dc_simulations/simulations/Valinor_Sims") and then run the following command to download the distribution files:
+To run the large scale simulations, first make sure that you are in the right directory ("vertigo_simulations/Omnet_Sims/dc_simulations/simulations/Vertigo_Sims") and then run the following command to download the distribution files:

 ```
 bash download_dist_files.sh